erikaduan/introductory_maths/README.md

 **Direct proof**
 + Occurs when you need to prove that A and B are equivalent.
 + Start by assuming A is true.
-+ Construction definition statement for A.
++ Construction definition statement for A (use a fixed but arbitary example of A).
 + Extend and simplify mathematical definitions derived from A to reach B.
++ Sometimes you may need to also prove that the reverse case is true i.e. start with B and end with A.

 **Induction proof**
 + Occurs when you need to provde that something is true for all cases.